mediasmart/gtm-template/README.md

 # mediasmart official template

-Mediasmart template for mobile sites
+Mediasmart template for conversion tracking
 See https://console.mediasmart.io/docs/introduction for more information